 Reasons Why You Might Have Been Waitlisted

 If you've been waitlisted, don't panic.
-It's not what you'd hoped would happen, but you still have a good chance of being admitted to the school.
+It's not what you'd hoped would happen, but you still have a good chance of being admitted.
 Or you can back out and move on to other schools.

 Have you been keeping track of your college list?